elerac/pyglimshow/README.md

 time.sleep(3)
 ```

 The "imshow" method calls the ["glfwSwapBuffers"](https://www.glfw.org/docs/3.0/group__context.html#ga15a5a1ee5b3c2ca6b15ca209a12efd14) function, which swaps the image and waits for the swap using vsync.
 This ensures that the image is changed after the "imshow" method is finished.
-However, I have found that vsync does not always work properly on my Windows, which may be a limitation of GLFW.
+However, I have found that vsync can not always be utilized for synchronized image capture.
 I'll discuss this issue for procam synchronization capture in the next section.

 If you are working on time-sensitive tasks, uploading and rendering a large image may be crucial.
 You can use "set_next"and "swap_buffers" methods instead of "imshow".